tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 To make it possible that a drag and drop gesture is valid, we need another element that indicates, that the drag and gesture was a success.
 If we want to allow an element to indicate success for a drag and drop gesture, we need to set the ``dropAcceptor``.
-It should return whether this element is a valid drop target for the dragged element supplied in the [DragEvent](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.event/-drag-event/) passed as an argument.
+It should return whether this element is a valid drop target for the ``draggedElement`` supplied in the [DragEvent](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.event/-drag-event/) passed as an argument.
 In this instance we want the ``redArea`` to only be a valid target for the ``redToken``,